top of page

 Blanche Stuart Scott (1885-1970)

-Blanche Stuart Scott lived much of her life in Rochester, NY.
-On Sept 6th, 1910 she became the first American woman to solo an airplane.
-She was the only woman taught to fly by Glenn Curtiss in a Curtiss Pusher in Hammondsport, NY .
+Blanche Stuart Scott, the first American woman to solo an airplane on September 6, 1910, lived much of her life in Rochester, NY.
+She was the only woman taught to fly by Glenn Curtiss in a Curtiss Pusher in Hammondsport, NY.

 Nicknamed the “Tomboy of the Air” Blanche was a unique and daring woman.
 She went on to become an exhibition pilot, making as much as $5000 per week as an aviator.
 Blanche was the first American woman test pilot for Glenn Martin in 1912 in California.
 She was never officially licensed as a pilot, but this was not unusual as flying was still very new to this country.